 - Clients / Members – the people you serve.
 If you’re a charitable organization, they are the people you help.
 If you’re an association, they are your members.
 Without clients, you have no reason to exist.

 - Board Members – these are the brains of your NPO.
 They help make major decisions.
-They are volunteers who have the experience of running their own companies or have a c-level or managerial backgrounds.
+These are volunteers who have the experience of running their own companies or have a c-level or managerial backgrounds.
 They contribute their knowledge and expertise.

 Now, some of these can overlap.
 Board members can be donors and sponsors.
-Everyone can be an advocate and everyone can help with social media.
+Everyone can be an advocate and everyone can help share on social media.

 How to use Social Media to find these People:

 - LinkedIn (B2B): Here you’ll find your executives, donors, sponsors, board members and association members.
 Join and contribute to groups.
 Post regularly to your personal updates and to the organizations LinkedIn company profile.
-Write a “post” (longer article) a couple of times a month to gain exposure.
+Write an “article” (300-500 words) a couple of times a month to gain exposure.

 - Facebook & Pinterest (B2C): Reach volunteers, advocates and clients

-- Twitter & Google+: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.
+- Twitter: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.

-- YouTube, Periscope & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.
+- YouTube & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.